Potential Free Agents | Federal News Network

 MINNESOTA (6) — Jason Castro, c; Kyle Gibson, rhp; Jake Odorizzi, rhp; Michael Pineda, rhp; Sergio Romo, rhp; Jonathan Schoop, 2b.

-NEW YORK (7) — Dellin Betances, rhp; Brett Gardner, of; Cory Gearrin, rhp; Didi Gregorius, ss; Cameron Maybin, of; Austin Romine, c; CC Sabathia, lhp.
+NEW YORK (8) — Dellin Betances, rhp; Edwin Encarnación, dh-1b; Brett Gardner, of; Cory Gearrin, rhp; Didi Gregorius, ss; Cameron Maybin, of; Austin Romine, c; CC Sabathia, lhp.

 OAKLAND (3) — Brett Anderson, lhp; Homer Bailey, rhp; Tanner Roark, rhp.